CodingAvenue/codestop-course-php-oop/content/Visibility/Visibility.facts.md

  - `protected` sets the accessibility of a property or method only within a class itself and its child or parent classes.

 Class properties and methods can be declared as `public`, `private`, and `protected`.
-Declaring a method without a visibility keyword is defined as `public`.
+Declaring a method without a visibility keyword is implicitly defined as `public`.

 Code: